 As is the case with many other mobile games, the microtransactions boil down to in-game resources.
 Much like in innumerable other mobile games, these are gems, gold coins, and energy.

 Now, gold coins are the least problematic of the three.
 Fairly large quantities can be attained simply by playing the game and they are used only for non-essential cosmetic items.
 However, it is with the other two that the problem arises.

-Gems and energy are the dynamic duo behind this game’s shameless money-grabbing.
-Here’s the deal: in order to progress through the game, you need energy.
-Energy does fill up on its own over time, albeit at a very sluggish pace, namely, 1 point of energy each 4 minutes.
+Gems and energy are the dynamic duos behind this game’s shameless money-grabbing.
+Here’s the deal: to progress through the game, you need energy.
+Energy does fill up on its own over time, albeit at a very sluggish pace, namely, 1 point of energy every 4 minutes.
 Alternatively, energy can be bought with gems, which previously have to be bought with real money.